rocky-linux/documentation/docs/desktop/gnome/rdp-server.md

 You have seen how to install an RDP server, and now you need an RDP client application.
 On Windows, the Remote Desktop Connection app does the trick quite nicely.
 If you want to access your Rocky Linux machine from another Linux machine, you will need to install a third-party option.

-On Gnome, Remmina gets my highest recommendation.
-It is not complex to use; it is stable and generally works.
+I highly recommend Remmina for Gnome.
+It is not complex to use, stable, and generally works.

 If you have Flatpak/Flathub installed, open up the Software app and search for Remmina.